-The CCAs have been successful in customer retention by providing green product options which offer higher renewable energy percentages of up to 100 percent.
-The CCAs offer more flexible green product options than the IOUs green power offerings.
-For example the Clean Power Alliance ("CPA"), the largest CCA and the fourth largest load serving entity in the state, offers three products: (1) Lean Power which is 40 percent carbon-free sourced from renewables, nuclear and hydro sources, (2) Clean Power which is 50 percent clean power sourced from a minimum of 40 percent renewables and 10 percent hydro, and (3) 100 percent Green Power which is sourced from wind, solar and geothermal generation.
-In 2022, CPA, which supplies communities located in the Southern California Edison service territory, was expected to serve a load of 10,942 GWh.
-As of November 2022, CPA had executed 1,806 MW of long-term contracts with renewable resource and storage projects with terms of from 15 to 20 years project online dates ranging from 2019 to 2028.
-Out-of-state projects accounted for 383 MW of this total reflecting 55 MW of geothermal energy from Utah and 330 MW of wind energy from Arizona and New Mexico.
+The CCAs have been successful in retaining customers by providing green product options that offer higher renewable energy percentages of up to 100 percent and more flexibility than the IOUs green power offerings.
+For example the Clean Power Alliance ("CPA"), the largest CCA and the fourth largest load serving entity in the state, offers three products: (1) Lean Power which is 40 percent carbon-free sourced from renewables, nuclear and hydro sources, (2) Clean Power which is 50 percent clean power sourced from a minimum of 40 percent renewables and 10 percent hydro, and (3) 100 percent Green Power which is sourced from wind, solar and geothermal generation.93 In 2022, CPA, which supplies communities located in the Southern California Edison service territory, was expected to serve a load of 10,942 GWh.94 As of November 2022, CPA had executed 1,806 MW of long-term contracts with renewable resource and storage projects with terms of from 15 to 20 years project online dates ranging from 2019 to 2028.95 Out-of-state projects accounted for 383 MW of this total reflecting 55 MW of geothermal energy from Utah and 330 MW of wind energy from Arizona and New Mexico.

-Credit issues regarding the purchase of electricity through long-term contracts are generally associated with newly formed CCAs which tend to use RECs to meet their clean energy needs until establish a financial track record.
-Most established CCAs have credit capabilities and credit ratings that allow them to execute long-term contracts.
+Credit issues with regard to supporting the purchase of electricity through long-term contracts are generally associated with newly formed CCAs which tend to use RECs to meet their clean energy needs until they have established a financial track record.
+Most of the established CCAs have credit capabilities and credit ratings that allow them to execute long-term contracts.

-The PCIA has been a point of contention between CCAs and the IOUs, especially Pacific Gas & Electric.
-Despite various attempts at negotiation between the CCAs and the IOUs, CPUC rulings and proposed legislation will continue remain a risk to CCAs which they have been able to mitigate to date.
-107 The PCIA is set annually by the IOUs using a vintaging concept, where each CCA is assigned, a vintage based on the month and year the CCA customers left the IOU's service with different rates for different vintages.
-This differentiation between the IOU's portfolio supply cost in the target year and the market value of that supply portfolio makes up the PCIA.
-The PCIA can be reduced if the cost of the portfolio declines, or the market value increases.
-The PCIA continues until the relevant IOU supply contracts in the specific vintage expire thus the PCIA is designed to decline for CCAs over time.
+The PCIA has been a point of contention between CCAs and the IOUs, especially Pacific Gas & Electric and despite various attempts at negotiation between the CCAs and the IOUs, CPUC rulings and proposed legislation, will remain a risk to CCAs which they have been able to mitigate to date.96 The PCIA is set annually by the IOUs using a vintaging concept where each CCA is assigned a vintage based on the month and year the CCA customers left the IOU's service with different rates for different vintages reflecting the difference between the IOU's portfolio supply cost in the target year and the market value of that supply portfolio.
+The PCIA can be reduced if the cost of the portfolio declines, or